d1manson/waveform/README.md

 TODO: list shortcuts and think of stuff not mentioned in the video or whatever.

 You can interact with the application from the F12 developer console, using the variable named `wav`.
+The developer tools in modern browsers are incredibly powerful, even the console itself has a [variety of features](https://developer.chrome.com/devtools/docs/console) in chrome.

 ---